Azure/template-analyzer/src/Analyzer.Core.BuiltInRuleTests/README.md

 For example, if the value of `Template` is "SuperSecurityCheck_failure", there is expected to be a template file at path *TestTemplates/SuperSecurityCheck_failure.badtemplate*.

-The template can define anything needed to test the rule, but it must at least be a valid ARM template that can be parsed so the analyzer can run on it.
+The template can define anything needed to test the rule, but it must at least be a valid ARM template that can be parsed so analysis can be run on it.

 ## Test Execution
 If running tests in Visual Studio Code, these tests will execute as part of running the 'test' task.
 They also run as part of executing `dotnet test`.
 This test project can be executed by itself with `dotnet test Analyzer.Core.JsonRuleTests\Analyzer.Core.JsonRuleTests.csproj`.